h8d13/ALFN---Alpine-Linux-For-Noobs/README.md

 You will also find the config file at: `/etc/doas.conf`

-You can add a permission:
-`su` to root
+You can add a permission: From their docs (but we have documentation, a true noob has to brick the install 50 times) `su` to root
 ```
 apk add doas